Lokeshraj2006/F1-Movie-Trailer-sentiment-analysis-/Readme.md

 - 💬 Performed sentiment analysis with `TextBlob`
 - 📊 Visualized results using pie charts and word clouds
 - 🧠 Interpreted viewer sentiment and top keywords

 ---

+## 🛠️ Tools & Libraries Used

+- Python 3.11
+- pandas
+- matplotlib
+- wordcloud
+- textblob
+- re (regex)
+- youtube-comment-downloader

+---

+## 💼 What This Project Demonstrates

+- ✅ Real-world text scraping and data collection
+- ✅ End-to-end text preprocessing pipeline
+- ✅ Basic sentiment classification using lexicon-based NLP
+- ✅ Visual storytelling through data
+- ✅ Business-focused insights from unstructured data

+---

+## 📊 Potential Use Cases

+- 🎯 Studio marketing teams to assess trailer performance
+- 🎯 Social media managers for content feedback
+- 🎯 Brands or creators measuring audience reactions to video releases

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+---

+## 👨‍💻 About Me

+I  Have a strong interest in applying data science to real-world media, marketing, and entertainment problems.
+This project is part of my hands-on learning journey.

+---